 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be
+Sustainable

 What environmental and/or social characteristics are promoted by this financial product?